MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Enterprise.markdown

 ### Feed creation

-Creating feeds can be limited to Enterprise administrators.
+Creating feeds can be limited to Enterprise administrators/feed creators.
 When enabled, non-administrative users will see a message that they should contact an Enterprise administrator in order to create a feed.

+Individual users can be assigned the *Administrator* or *Feed creator* role from the user management dashboard.

 ## Users